These 7 Foods May Be Taking A Toll On Your Gut Health, Says An MD

 However, you might benefit from some cultured dairy products (such no-sugar-added yogurts and kefirs).
 These are probiotic foods that are easier on the digestive system and can support the growth and proliferation of your "good" gut bacteria.

 Legumes contain a number of nutrients, but they're also notorious for causing gas, which leads to bloating, abdominal discomfort, and even pain.
-Legumes are additionally high in lectins, which can potentially interfere with the breakdown and absorption of nutrients, and may affect the intestinal flora.
+Legumes are additionally high in lectins, which can potentially interfere with the breakdown and absorption of nutrients, and may affect the intestinal flora3.